jenfb/full_cohort_DLM_methods/README.md

 In this file, we provide sample code to fit the subcohort and full-cohort distributed lag models (DLMs) considered in the paper 'Distributed lag models for retrospective cohort data with application to a study of built environment and body weight'.
 We run the models on a single generated dataset for one of the simulation scenarios considered in the paper.
 We focus on the main scenario considered of a linear exposure-response function at each lag.
-Each of the fitted models assumes a linear exposure-response function across all lags, except we also include a one model that allows for a nonlinear exposure-response function (referred to as a distributed lag nonlinear model [DLNM]) to illustrate code for this method.
+The comparator DLMs assume a linear exposure-response function across all lags, except we also include a one model that allows for a nonlinear exposure-response function (referred to as a distributed lag nonlinear model [DLNM]) to illustrate code for this method.

 ```r